michaelkamprath/rgb-led-matrix/drivers/arduino/README.md

 ![Default Bit Layout for RGB LED Matrix](docs/rgb-led-matrix-bit-layout-color-groups.png)

-When constructing the the `RGBLEDMatrix` object, the third argument is optional and it take a `RGBLEDBitLayout` enum value indicating which bit layout you are using.
+When constructing the the `RGBLEDMatrix` object, the fourth argument is optional and it take a `RGBLEDBitLayout` enum value indicating which bit layout you are using.
 This argument defaults to `INDIVIDUAL_LEDS`, which is the first layout described above.
 The other potential value is `RGB_GROUPS`.